fotan/1-click-wordpress/README.md

 	v1.2.5 (11/6/15)
-        - Changed download to cURL and turned it into a function so it can be used for WP core as well as plugins.
+        - Changed download to cURL and turned it into a function so it can be used for WP core as well other things that need to be downloaded later.
-        - Changed the download of WP core to .zip from .tar.gz
+        - Changed the download of WP core to .zip from .tar.gz (I guess this actually happened in v1.2.4)
         - Changed some of the exec functions to PHP functions
         - Added better comments to the functions
         - Removed the plugins install stuff.
 Seems better to just install plugins on a site by site basis.